Dish Nation

-Dish Nation is an American broadcast syndication tabloid television news broadcasting program that is distributed by Fox Corporation for Fox Television Stations throughout the United States and owned by Fox Corporation.
-Debuting in 2011, it features celebrity news and pop culture commentary delivered by celebrity personalities stationed nationwide.
+Dish Nation is an American broadcast syndication, tabloid television, news broadcasting program distributed by Fox First Run for television stations throughout the United States.
+Debuting in 2011, it features celebrity news and pop-culture commentary delivered by celebrity personalities stationed nationwide.
 In November 2020, the series was renewed for two additional seasons, through the 2022–23 season.

-Dish Nation’s radio teams include Rickey Smiley, heard locally on Atlanta's WHTA and syndicated in over 60 markets nationwide, and Heidi & Frank, heard weekdays on KLOS in Los Angeles.
+Dish Nations radio teams include Rickey Smiley, heard locally on Atlanta's WHTA and syndicated in over 60 markets nationwide, and Heidi & Frank, heard weekdays on KLOS in Los Angeles.

+On January 29, 2025, it was announced that Dish Nation would end after thirteen seasons.

 Conception

-Dish Nation was conceived in 2008 by broadcast marketing veteran and former radio DJ and TV weatherman, Stu Weiss.
+Dish Nation was conceived in 2008 by broadcast marketing veteran and former radio DJ and TV weatherman Stu Weiss.